White-lined tanager

 The white-lined tanager (Tachyphonus rufus) is a medium-sized passerine bird in the tanager family Thraupidae.
-It is a resident breeder from Costa Rica south to northern Argentina, and on the islands of Trinidad and Tobago.
+It is a resident breeder from Costa Rica south to northern Argentina and on the islands of Trinidad and Tobago.

 Taxonomy

 The white-lined tanager was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in 1779 in his Histoire Naturelle des Oiseaux from specimens collected in Cayenne, French Guiana.
 The female bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
 Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Tangara rufa in his catalogue of the Planches Enluminées.
-The white-lined tanager is now placed in the genus Tachyphonus that was introduced by the French ornithologist Louis Pierre Vieillot in 1816 with the white-lined tanager as the type species.
+The white-lined tanager is now placed in the genus Tachyphonus and was introduced by the French ornithologist Louis Pierre Vieillot in 1816 with the white-lined tanager as the type species.
 The name combines the Ancient Greek words takhus "fast" and phōneō "to speak".
 The specific rufus is Latin for "red", "ruddy" or "rufous".
 The species is monotypic: no subspecies are recognised.

 Description

-The adult white-lined tanagers is 18.5 cm long and weighs 33 g.
+The adult white-lined tanager is 18.5 cm long and weighs 33 g.
 It has a long tail and a mostly black stout pointed bill.
 The adult male is glossy black, apart from white underwing coverts and a small white patch on the upperwing.
 These white areas are conspicuous in flight but otherwise rarely visible.
 Females and immatures are entirely rufous in plumage, somewhat paler below.